shajenM/projects/dinoboy/README.md

 pic1 = paintedPicture  red (translate (0, 0) (ell r1 r2) )
 runReact "Reactive Game" pic1 resoures
 ```
-'time' is a behavior which represents current time in milli seocnds. when we use
+'time' is a behavior which represents current time in milli seconds.
+When we use
-cos time will have values betiween 0 and 1, which will be used in each iteration of the animation.
+cosine of time, we will have values betiween 0 and 1, which will be used in each iteration of the animation.

-3) Now to make more interesting, let us make the color of ellipse to variying colors.
+3) Now to make more interesting, let us make the color of ellipse variying.
-The color will be changing every 1.0 seonds.
+The color will be changing in every 1.0 seond.
 ```
 twingling = red `switch` ( timer 1.0 `withElem_` cycle[red, yellow, blue ])
 r1 = cos time